 - 1% Cash Back on other purchases (Cash Back is earned in the form of Reward Dollars that can be redeemed for a statement credit)

-New eligible Card Members who apply and are approved on or after May 9, 2019, will receive a welcome bonus of $250 back after spending $1,000 on purchases in the first 3 months of Card Membership (received in the form of a statement credit).
-That’s up from $200 back.
-There is a $95 annual fee on this cash back card which can all be easily negated if you spend in the category bonuses.
+New eligible Card Members will receive a welcome bonus of $300 back after spending $1,000 on purchases in the first 3 months of Card Membership (received in the form of a statement credit).
+Offer Expires 12/10/2020.
+That’s up from $200 and $250 previously.
+There is a $0 introductory annual fee for one year, then $95, this is a limited time offer that expires 12/10/20.
 (See Rates & Fees)

 Let’s take a look at real world example of my spend, and how much cash back I would receive if I were to use this card only on these categories.